sage-code/maj/README.md

 ## Grammar

-Maj has reduced complexity compared to other Romance languages: Spanish, Franch.
-It is more like English that also uses very short words.
-Actually some words are shorter in English than Maj.
-For example verbs: {do, go, be, is} are shorter than the respective Maj words: {faru, andu, sonu, sonu}.
-However Maj is simpler than English becouse one verb has only one single form and is always regular.
+Maj is an analytic language similar to English.
+It has reduced complexity compared to: Spanish, Franch, Romanian.
+Maj verb has only one single form and is always regular.
+Some words are shorter in English than Maj.
+For example verbs: {do, go, be} are shorter than the respective Maj words: {faru, andu, sonu}.

 **Read more about:** [basic grammar](basic.md)